User Case: Can I Transfer Files from Dropbox to OneDrive?

 While both OneDrive and Dropbox use Advanced Encryption Standards for files stored on their systems, OneDrive and Dropbox have had different results in enforcing security assurances.
 While Dropbox uses passwords to manage all data in an account, OneDrive not only provides encryption support for the entire account, but also password management for each file, making it more difficult for any potential attacker to unlock all the data.
 Also, Dropbox was hacked in 2012, and OneDrive has so far not reported a similar attack.

 Considering both storage cost and data security, many people may choose OneDrive as your file and data storage tool.
-If you are a Dropbox user, you may now want to move files from Dropbox to OneDrive.
+If you are a Dropbox user, you may now want to perform Dropbox to OneDrive transfer.
 After all, OneDrive is better than Dropbox in the storage cost and security parts.

 Now, migrating files from Dropbox to OneDrive may be a problem that needs to be solved.
 How to transfer files and data from Dropbox to OneDrive?
 Please read the following part.